 Genetic testing enables you to compare your genes with other families and ethnic groups.
 The database includes not only Lithuanians but also Latvians, Poles, Russians, Swedes, and so many other types of people.
-David Zincavage's "Lithuanian DNA" project is open to all people who sign up for Family Tree DNA who have Lithuanian ancestry paternally and/or maternally.
+The "Lithuanian DNA" project established by David Zincavage and later administered by Vidmantas Povilionis is open to all people who sign up for Family Tree DNA who have Lithuanian ancestry paternally and/or maternally.

 The Lithuanian nation exists northeast of Poland, south of Latvia, and north of Belarus, and is bordered on its west by the Baltic Sea.

 The Lithuanian and Latvian languages are part of the Baltic language family.
 They are similar but not mutually intelligible.
-In my opinion, Lithuanian is one of the world's most beautiful languages.
-It bears many similarities with Sanskrit and Latin.
+Lithuanian bears many similarities with Sanskrit and Latin.

 Roughly 45 percent of Lithuanian men carry types within the Y-DNA (paternal DNA) haplogroup R1a.
 This haplogroup, especially R1a1a, arrived in eastern Europe when the Indo-Europeans migrated to the Ukrainian-Russian steppe, if they originated in Central Asia, although this group may have formed in eastern Europe itself (in the Pontic-Caspian steppelands).